-THE BACHELOR'S PROGRAMME IS NOT OPEN FOR ENROLMENT FROM 2019
+THis BACHELOR'S PROGRAMME IS closed FOR ENROLMENT FROM 2019

 Currently enrolled students continue the programme as planned.